 Intermittent Fasting (IF) is very stylish today and has actually completely grabbed my interest; however, in spite of its current surge in popularity, the idea has really been around for several years.
 I keep in mind when I was a kid, my papa used to fast once a week for a whole day (normally on a Wednesday) and I just didn’t comprehend the reasoning.
 I likewise had this preconceived myth and visceral worry in my mind that by working out without consuming, I would lose muscle mass instead of fat.
 I love resistance training so I always had that fear of losing my muscles.
 Therefore, to be frank, I was quite skeptical about fasting for several hours during the day,

 However, one of my best friends tried fasting to lose weight in 2 weeks so I started being interested as well.
 I’ve read a lot on the subject and not going to lie, I am completely jumping on the IF bandwagon!
 There’s so much research study out there supporting the tremendous benefits it provides.
-I can personally vouch for this, as I’m currently at my lowest body fat and best body structure I’ve ever had as a result of doing my workouts fasted.
+I can personally vouch for this, as I’m currently at my lowest body fat and best body structure I’ve ever had as a result of doing my workouts fast.
 I enjoy being in my body as never before!
-As a really go-getter, I was apprehensive to increase my consuming window due to the fact that it comes to a point where it does more damage than good.
-That being said, I still wished to push my fasting window up and evaluate out the 16:8 IF technique – 16 hours of fasting with an 8-hour eating window.
+As a real go-getter, I was apprehensive to increase my consuming window due to the fact that it comes to a point where it does more damage than good.
+That being said, I still wished to push my fasting window up and evaluate the 16:8 IF technique – 16 hours of fasting with an 8-hour eating window.

 Intermittent Fasting is NOT for Everyone

 I would be remiss if I did not discuss that fasting is not for everybody.
 Following suit with the disclaimer I normally include in my posts, please don’t presume that what worked for me will work for you too.
-There are groups of people that must not be fasting for extended amount of times – it can be very damaging to their heath.
-Particularly with ladies, IF may not be as efficient as it is with guys and can actually cause issues with ladies’s reproductive systems, including amenorrhea (loss of a period) and fertility issues.
+There are groups of people that must not be fasting for an extended amount of time – it can be very damaging to their heath.
+Particularly with ladies, IF may not be as efficient as it is with guys and can actually cause issues with ladies’ reproductive systems, including amenorrhea (loss of a period) and fertility issues.
 I’ll call out a few of these in my post and will likewise supply links to more resources.
 Can’t highlight this enough, but please inform yourself before deciding whether IF is right for you.
-A lot of people decide doing IF without even taking into consideration certain chronic heath issues they live with.
+A lot of people decide to do IF without even taking into consideration certain chronic heath issues they live with.
 They just want to do it because that’s what a fitness chick with millions of followers on IG is doing.

 Introduction to Intermittent Fasting

-There’s a bazillion resources out there, but for those that don’t have even the slightest inkling as to what Intermittent Fasting is, this article is for you.
+There are a bazillion resources out there, but for those that don’t have even the slightest inkling as to what Intermittent Fasting is, this article is for you.
 I’m going to very first tell you this:

 ” Intermittent Fasting is not a diet plan.
 It’s a pattern of eating”

 Advocates of the fasting regime have actually been promoting the benefits: more clarity of mind, weight loss, burning fat, reducing insulin levels, and extended longevity of life.
-I’m not going to get into each of these, however among the most popular incentives for embracing the IF way of life is for weight loss and maintenance.
+I’m not going to get into each of these, however, among the most popular incentives for embracing the IF way of life is for weight loss and maintenance.